kaiwang960112/Self-Cure-Network/README.md

 ## Thank you for everyone nice and kindly waiting!

-## News：My friend [Zhiqing Ning](https://github.com/nzhq) open the SCN code and reproduce the experiments result!!!
+## News：My friend [nzhq](https://github.com/nzhq) open the SCN code and reproduce the experiments result!!!
 Thank you Zhiqing!!!

 ## For the WebEmotion Dataset, I will open the search and clips generation code, everyone can download the videos from YouTube with my code.